How to Fix Laptop Plugged in not Charging Error in Windows

 Parting Note

-The laptop plugged in not charging error in Windows is easily fixable.
+The laptop is plugged in, not charging error in Windows is easily fixable.
 Small tweaking and cleaning can easily fix this error.
-However, when nothing works, go visit your laptop manufacturer store and get your device checked.
+However, when nothing works, go visit your laptop manufacturer’s store and get your device checked.

 If the problem is persistent, you can get your laptop or its battery replaced.